DarkOneiroi/Front-End/README.md

 Browsersync should automatically open a browser on port 3000.

+***

-If you cant run gulp script, you have to set execution policy in PowerShell as admin
+If you cant run gulp script, you have to set execution policy in PowerShell (run as admin)

 ```